UPCOMING IN PERSON/VIRTUAL WORKSHOPS:

 SPI JAMS sessions 1-5 have come to a close.
 Stay tuned for more SPI JAMS workshops in the future.

 slowdanger’s ‘SPI’ is an explorational movement experience accompanied by an evolving sound score.
-Inspired by their studies in somatic practices, BodyMindCentering, Laban Movement Analysis, Movement Theater, Corporeal Mime, gaga, and compositional studies, slowdanger guides participants to investigate non-verbal processing mechanisms through movement, groove, and sensory stimulus.
+Inspired by their studies in somatic practices, BodyMindCentering, Laban Movement Analysis, Movement Theater, Corporeal Mime, improvisational and compositional studies, slowdanger guides participants to investigate non-verbal processing mechanisms through movement, groove, and sensory stimulus.
 SPI is designed as an open-level practice.
 It challenges participants to explore connections to body, sound, and their environment.
 These connections are used to play, investigate, and regenerate.

 SPI is an open-level workshop.